Funicular: Operation

-In some installations, the cars may also be attached to a second cable – bottom towrope – which runs through a pulley at the bottom of the incline.
+In some installations, the cars may also be attached to a second cable – the bottom towrope – which runs through a pulley at the bottom of the incline.
 In these designs, one of the pulleys must be designed as a tensioning wheel to avoid slack in the ropes.
-One advantage of such an installation is that the weight of the rope is balanced between the carriages; therefore, the engine no longer needs to use any power to lift the cable itself.
-This practice is used on funiculars with slopes below 6%, funiculars using sledges instead of carriages, or any other case where it is not ensured that the descending car is always able to pull out the cable from the pulley in the station on the top of the incline.
+One advantage of such an installation is that the rope's weight is balanced between the carriages; therefore, the engine no longer needs to expend power to lift the cable itself.
+This practice is used on funiculars with slopes below 6%, funiculars using sleds instead of carriages, or any other case where it is not ensured that the descending car is always able to pull out the cable from the pulley in the station at the top of the incline.
 It is also used in systems where the engine room is located at the lower end of the track (such as the upper half of the Great Orme Tramway) – in such systems, the cable that runs through the top of the incline is still necessary to prevent the carriages from coasting down the incline.